tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

             - The number of times a computer can be hacked is based on your Computers skill.
             - Regular computers will never be locked out, so you can read email to your hearts content.
     - Normalized damage from the Plasma Rifle, PS20, the flamethrower, and explosives.
-        - Now they will use the same damage multiplier across all limbs, making the damage more reliable.
+        - Now they will use the same damage multiplier across all limbs, making the damage more reliable against enemies.
-        - This only affects enemies.
+        - This also means you will take less damage from plasma and explosives to your torso and head.
     - Charged Objects no longer destroy themselves on use in Hardcore mode.
     - Swapped Level 2 and 3 of the EUAS augmentation, because level 2 was arguably better than level 3.
 Now level 2 detects environmental hazards, level 3 shows visibility on the HUD.
     - The rifle's grenade launcher doesn't require reloading to turn on, but you need to reload after each shot.
 It now works like a different weapon.